na-stewart/sanic-security/README.md

 The tables in the below examples represent example request `form-data` (https://sanicframework.org/en/guide/basics/request.html#form).

-## Authentication

-* Initial Admin Generation

-The initial admin account is generated on startup, can be logged into, and has complete authoritative access.
+You can create the initial administrator account via the example below.
+This account can be logged into and has complete authoritative access.
-The credentials for this account are set via config.

 ```python
 generate_initial_admin(app)
 if __name__ == "__main__":
     app.run(host="127.0.0.1", port=8000)
 ```

+## Authentication

 * Registration